 After looking through historical data, researchers confirmed that this event was extremely rare, having found only around 40 cases studied over the last 100+ years.
 The cause is relatively unknown, and with the distribution of the COVID-19 vaccine around the same time, researchers are investigating if there is a correlation that warrants further investigation.

 Why this is important

-In the recently released Pfizer clinical trial data, it’s stated that the fertility effects are unknown.
-So why are they saying it’s safe if they don’t know for sure?
+The conversation around the effects of COVID-19 and the COVID-19 vaccine on women’s fertility needs to happen now.
+While the CDC and government agencies assure that the vaccine is safe for women and children, the research collected in this study warrants questioning the validity of that statement.
+The recently released Pfizer clinical trial data states that the fertility effects are unknown, so why are they saying it’s safe if they don’t know for sure?
 Why are they suppressing the stories of these women who are experiencing something so rare and traumatic?
-What is causing such a surge in a seemingly rare and traumatic experience?
+What is causing such a surge in this seemingly rare and traumatic experience?
 Could exposure to spike protein play a role?
 Is the temporal association with vaccine distribution more than coincidence?

 All of these questions need to be addressed immediately.
 This study begins one of the most important conversations needed today.
 The MyCycleStory(sm) team continues to dive into the other reported symptoms and their potential causes, and subsequent publications will focus on menstrual abnormalities in women of reproductive age and post-menopausal women as well.